ENUSAUالعربية

 1. Regulation is going to be a major challenge for everyone – it was controversially suggested that governments tend to struggle to regulate new technologies and will need to ensure they take an industry-specific approach with Generative AI.
 The key will be in regulating outcomes rather than approaches, which would stifle innovation.

-2. Transparency has its challenges but it is critical – for reasons of competitiveness and effectiveness companies will want to be protective of how the deploy generative AI, but there must be a transparent collective conversation to keep the public on board.
+2. Transparency has its challenges but it is critical – for reasons of competitiveness and effectiveness companies will want to be protective of how the deploy generative AI.
+However, it is necessary to have a transparent collective conversation to keep the public on board.
 Who are ‘the public’ you ask?
 The 25% of people in this survey who believe that AI will have a negative impact.

-3. Generative AI is not an amoral tool – one has always been able to make the case about technology that it’s not inherently good or bad, but it can be used to do good or bad.
-Bank heists have no doubt been planned on PowerPoint, but it’s not PowerPoint’s fault.
-Generative AI is different because there is optionality on what data it is trained on and how it rewarded.
-It is possible to create a ‘bad’ language model, as was found by this Oxford University study
+3. Generative AI is not an amoral tool – it has always been possible to argue the case for technology not being inherently good or bad.
+However, it can be used to do good or bad.
+It is quite possible that bank heists have been planned on PowerPoint, but that doesn’t mean it’s PowerPoint’s fault.
+Generative AI is different because there is optionality on what data it is trained on and how it is rewarded.
+It is possible to create a ‘bad’ language model, as was found by this Oxford University study.

-Far more was discussed over the course of the hour, and it was fascinating to hear about the impact of generative AI on different business models and the wider societal impact that a technology such as this can have.
+Far more was discussed over the course of the hour.
+It was fascinating to hear about the impact of generative AI on different business models and society as a whole.
 The discussion also further highlighted some of the ways in which AI can respond to key challenges that we’re faced with today, as well as create plenty of new ones, which left us to the conclusion that the relentless march of progress continues.

 Key considerations for business leaders as we step into the ‘AI-powered’ future

 Generative AI’s allure lies in its transformative potential, which has captivated business leaders and innovators alike.
 However, the reality is that it is not changing the world overnight.
-With 23% of companies still consider themselves to be ‘non-digital’, the pressing question is not just about adopting AI, but doing so with caution and strategy.
+With 23% of companies considering themselves ‘non-digital’, the pressing question is not just about businesses adopting AI.
+It is about them doing so with caution and strategy.

 At Q5, we’re firm believers in getting the fundamentals right.
-If your organisation is set up in the right way, your people are empowered to innovate and there’s an established approach to investment you will be able to leverage whatever new technology comes along.
+If your organisation is set up correctly, it empowers your teams to innovate.
+Moreover, if there’s an established approach to investment, you will be able to leverage whatever new technology comes along.
 Take inspiration from companies like Octopus, who had the foresight to build the platforms and upskill as necessary to quickly capitalise on generative AI in delivering customer support

 As we navigate this transformative landscape, join us over the coming months as we explore the impact of generative AI on organisation health.
 We invite you to subscribe to our newsletter – the next edition of which will be all about Gen AI and edited by me.